aleetamai/aleetamai.github.io/Research Topics.md

 \] To discriminate quantitatively between the two models, we can employ a test statistic, which is a function \(T\) of the random variable \(X(\theta)\), whose probability distribution does not depend on \(\theta\); that is, \(t(x(\theta))=t(x)\)

 Thus, the function \(T\) depends on the data, but its probability distribution does not.
 Can a such kind of function exists?
-Well, the answer is yes, and it is given by the Central Limit Theorem, the cornestone of probability Theory.
+Well, the answer is yes, and it is the reason why the Central Limit Theorem is the cornestone of probability theory:

 </p>